Computing the twisted $L^2$-Euler characteristic: Examples and applications

 \subsection{A few Thurston norm unit balls}

 We shall now compute the entire unit balls of the Thurston norms for a few manifolds, including the already mentioned $\mathrm{v1539(5,1)}$ and the Borromean rings complement.
-This can be done via Proposition~\ref{prop:thurston-l2} in a few steps: \begin{itemize} \item compute minus the twisted $L^2$-Euler characteristic for all or most $\mathsf{v} \in \{-1,0,1\}^{\rk(G)}$; \item plot the corresponding points on the unit sphere of the Thurston seminorm; \item manually infer a possible shape for the unit ball $B$; \item compute minus the twisted $L^2$-Euler characteristic for all vertices of $B$ and for one point in the interior of each face of $B$, expecting a result of $1$; \item if unsuccessful, retry with more points. \end{itemize}
+This can be done iteratively via Proposition~\ref{prop:thurston-l2}: \begin{itemize} \item compute $-\chi^{(2)}(\til M; \phi)$ for some values of $\phi$; \item plot the corresponding points on the unit sphere of the Thurston seminorm; \item manually infer a possible shape for the unit ball $B$; \item compute $-\chi^{(2)}(\til M; -)$ for all vertices of $B$ and for one point in the interior of each face of $B$, expecting a result of $1$; \item if unsuccessful, retry with more points. \end{itemize}